rtp99/480_Lab3_RPN/README.txt

 Negatives are handled similarly to the negate button on a calculator.
 This means multiple negative signs will stack.
 Example: --3 returns 3
 Example: ---3 returns -3
+Exit the program by closing the command line window, CTRL+C, or whatever the equivalent is for your OS.